Things To Do In Murano, Venice

 When I found myself in Venice for two days I couldn’t help but look for things to do in Murano.
 After spending my first day roaming around the city, getting lost in the labyrinth of walkways, I wanted day two to be a little bit different.
 To be a day of venturing further afield.
 Which is how I ended up on the island of Murano.

 Situated just to the North of Venice, Murano is a series of islands that have been connected by bridges—making it easy for the 5,000 or so people which populate the island, to move around freely.
-But walking around those bridges isn’t the only thing to do in Murano.
+You can get to Murano via Waterbus—and you’ll be pleased to know that walking around those bridges isn’t the only thing to do in Murano!

 The island itself has had a colourful history, with the first settlers dating back to Roman times, before people from Oderzo and Altinum (two ancient coastal towns) settled on the island in the sixth century.
 From here the island prospered as a fishing port.
 Which makes sense, ya’ know, because Venice is on water.
 But outside of this, it was also popular for salt.
 Times have changed though, because nowadays Murano’s popularity has stemmed from its reputation for glass, with the island’s glassblowing museums/shows being one of the top things to do in Murano.